microize/soul/docs/sandbox.md

-# Sandboxing in the Gemini CLI
+# Sandboxing in the Soul CLI

-This document provides a guide to sandboxing in the Gemini CLI, including prerequisites, quickstart, and configuration.
+This document provides a guide to sandboxing in the Soul CLI, including prerequisites, quickstart, and configuration.

 ## Prerequisites

-Before using sandboxing, you need to install and set up the Gemini CLI:
+Before using sandboxing, you need to install and set up the Soul CLI:

 ```bash
 # install gemini-cli with npm